barbourww/Multimodal-Routing/README.txt

 INPUT:
 ------------------
 The GooglemapsAPIMiner class will load an input query file using its read_input_queries(filename, verbose=False)
     function.
 This file can be assembled using Microsoft Excel and saved as a CSV file.
-An example Excel file (.xlsx) and the corresponding CSV file are included for reference.
+An example file and the corresponding is included for reference.
+Ensure that no cells contain commas, as Excel saves CSV files with comma delimiters.
+Additionally, the entire sheet may need to be formatted as text in order to avoid the correction of exact date strings into Excel's date format.
 The guidelines for the file format are as follows:

 The header (first) row of the file defines the parameters (columns) of the queries.
 Including a parameter does not mean
     that every query must define a value for it.
 Therefore, it is fine to use a header line with all available parameters, and define only the needed ones.
 That being said, there are three required parameters that every query must define: origin, destination, and mode.
 Parameters fall into two types: direct and range parameters.
     Range parameters are used to generate a series of queries using the range of values specified; they override their corresponding direct parameters if supplied.
+Multiple range parameters may be combined per line.
 Quoting is not necessary; all parameters loaded as strings and converted as necessary.

     Direct parameters:
     > origin (string, ;-separated floats) – address or lat/long value from which you wish to calculate directions